 Profile Management and Provisioning Services

-This topic contains advice on maintaining Citrix user profiles on virtual disks (vDisks) created with Citrix Provisioning Services.
+This article contains advice on maintaining Citrix user profiles on virtual disks (vDisks) created with Citrix Provisioning Services.
 Before following this advice, understand how your vDisk configuration affects your Profile Management configuration as described in Persistent?
 Provisioned?
 Dedicated?
 Shared?

 You can use Profile Management on vDisks running in standard image and private image modes but not difference disk image mode.